famoser/docs/docs/communicate/conflicts.md

 ## the "discover mode"

-assume the other has good intentions
+assume the other has good intentions.

 investigate the point of view of the other ("what is you point of view").
 show interest and respect and try to view the problem from the other's perspective.
 summarize the understood points and ask for confirmation.
 then ask to summarize own point of view.

 ## formulations

-avoid formulations which accuse ("you"), claim objectivity, use micro-agressions ("unrealistic") or generalizations ("always", "never") and demand/prohibit ("you can not seriously think ...").
+avoid formulations which accuse ("you"), claim objectivity ("it is obvious"), use micro-aggressions ("unrealistic") or generalizations ("always", "never") and demand/prohibit ("you can not seriously think ...").

 formulate while clearly showing these are own points of view, interests, expectations and opinions ("I see this differently", "I assume our customers ...", "I am angry").
 Follow with a call to action ("lets find out", "what is your point of view").